MUSIC at St B's

-Organist/choirmaster Ted Davis will lead the St. Bartholomew Choir in the service, which will feature Evening canticles by English composer Herbert Howells, Evening prayers and responses by Bernard Rose, and the motet “Guide us waking” by Ana Hernández.
+Organist/choirmaster Ted Davis led the St. Bartholomew Choir in the service, which will feature Evening canticles by English composer Herbert Howells, Evening prayers and responses by Bernard Rose, and the motet “Guide us waking” by Ana Hernández.

-Following the service (at approximately 5:15 p.m.), a concert will be presented by organists Jordan Prescott and Paul Byssainthe, Jr.
+Following the service , a concert was presented by organists Jordan Prescott and Paul Byssainthe, Jr.